celine-lz/wiki17/logs/drylab_log.md

 #### Meeting Summary

 •	Develop model to measure dynamics

 •	Implement model in matlab library creating a flow chart, using rate kinetics given by the wet lab

 •	Figure out how the model works before moving on

-•	Optimize the model using degradation, intensity of light, etc o	Researching s-avenues o	Will be done in September
+•	Optimize the model using degradation, intensity of light, etc

+     o	Researching s-avenues

+     o	Will be done in September

-•	Type of model we’re using -> o	Not Boolean = only an on and off representation o	Not continuous = allows for a gradient of proteins; deterministic = no probability o	Not coupled differential equation -> considered for ease of progress o	Stochastic = relies on random variables, represents each of the reactions as a probability distribution
+•Type of model we’re using ->

+     o	Not Boolean = only an on and off representation

+     o	Not continuous = allows for a gradient of proteins; deterministic = no probability

+     o	Not coupled differential equation -> considered for ease of progress

+     o	Stochastic = relies on random variables, represents each of the reactions as a probability distribution

 •	mRNA is Poisson distribution while gene activation is like coin flip

 •	trying to find a compromise of a stochastic model

 •	Bioinformatics Learning Tool = Developing an app that allows people to better understand the messy and complex field of bioinformatics